 The fullness and beauty of Navarro's tone extended through all ranges of his trumpet, and he executed complex phrases with rare grace.
 The variety of his phrasing added to the exuberant quality of his music, yet his solos were also notable for their organization.

 Apart from his works with Dameron, such as "Symphonette" and "Our Delight," his most notable recordings included "Ice Freezes Red" and "Fat Girl."
-The 1949 Bud Powell quintet session that produced "Dance of the Infidels" and "Bouncing with Bud," and broadcast recordings with Charlie Parker, among which were "Ornithology" and "The Street Beat."
+The 1949 Bud Powell quintet session produced "Dance of the Infidels" and "Bouncing with Bud," and broadcast recordings with Charlie Parker, among which were "Ornithology" and "The Street Beat."